Basic facts about HIV

 The CDC offers more information about the steps to take to prevent HIV infection.

 There are local agencies funded by the Division of Public Health to provide HIV prevention services.
-Learn more.
+Learn more about Wisconsin agencies funded to provide HIV prevention services.
 (PDF)

 HIV testing is the first step

 The only way to know for sure whether you have HIV is to get tested.
 The CDC recommends that everyone ages 13 to 64 be tested for HIV at least once.
 Knowing your HIV status gives you powerful knowledge to help you take steps to keep you and your partners healthy.
 For more information, download the CDC fact sheet on HIV testing and check out the testing website.